whscienceteacher/whscienceteacher.github.io/physics.md

 ## Physics Apps

+Note: many [earth & space apps](/earthspace/) may be helpful in a physics class.

 ### Virtual Labs/Phenomena
 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.